rhake14/MSA/README.md

-single instrument or voice (the target), followed by a 1-sec gap of silence, and a 2-sec clip with multiple instruments (mixture) – each varying in terms of (1) the choice of the target instrument (lead voice, guitar, bass, or piano), (2) the acoustic complexity (three instruments vs. six instruments in the mixture), and (3) the level-ratio of the target in comparison with the mixture (0, -5, -10, -15 dB).
+single instrument or voice (the target), followed by a 1-sec gap of silence, and a 2-sec clip with multiple instruments (mixture) – each varying in terms of (1) the choice of the target instrument (lead voice, guitar, bass, or piano), (2) the musical complexity, that is the number of instruments in the mixture (three instruments vs. six instruments in the mixture), and (3) the level-ratio of the target in comparison with the mixture (0, -5, -10, -15 dB).

 In order to investigate potential candidates for the test excerpts, instruments in the database were first categorized as lead vocals,